 Emergency Medical Services

-The Office of EMS and Trauma has established this form to be used by EMS personnel to provide patient care information to the receiving facility upon delivery of the patient until a prehospital care report can be completed and submitted through GEMSIS Elite.
-This new Quick Report complies with the Emergency Rule listed above.
+The Office of EMS and Trauma has established this form to be used by EMS personnel to provide patient care information to the receiving facility upon delivery of the patient until a prehospital care report can be completed and delivered to the receiving facility and/or submitted to GEMSIS Elite.
+This EMS Quick Report complies with the EMS Rule 511-9-2-.14.

 Notes on the Quick Report Form: